-Capital expenditure for the period was \$120.8 million (2021: \$224.6 million).
+Capital expenditure for the year was \$150.8 million (2022: \$120.8 million).

-Capital expenditure on pre-existing fleet and services was \$37.5 million (2021: \$35.7 million).
-Other capital expenditure incurred during the year for the expansion of the Alliance business was \$83.3 million which included the addition of 14 aircraft into the fleet with 19 of these operational at balance date.
+Capital expenditure on pre-existing fleet and services was \$73.5 million (2022: \$35.7 million).
+Other capital expenditure incurred during the year for the expansion of the Alliance business was \$77.3 million which included the addition of 12 Embraer 190 aircraft into the fleet with 31 operational E190 aircraft at balance date.
 The investment in these aircraft meets the future operational requirements of the Group.
-The remaining aircraft will enter the fleet throughout financial year 2023.